Steve Regal: Jim Crockett Promotions (1986)

 On June 4 he sustained his first loss, falling to Denny Brown at a house show in Raleigh, NC.
 Through June and July Regal continued to face Brown for the title on the Great American Bash house show summer tour; on the final night of the series, he defeated Brown to win the NWA Junior Heavyweight Championship in front of 12,000 at the Fulton County Stadium in Atlanta, GA on August 2.
 Regal would successfully defend his title several times in August against Brown before finally losing the championship back to him at a house show in Greensville, NC on September 1.
-Following a match with Hector Guerrero on September 4, he departed for the World Wrestling Federation.
+Following a match with Héctor Guerrero on September 4, he departed for the World Wrestling Federation.

 World Wrestling Federation (1986)

-While with the AWA and NWA, Regal's career appeared to be on the rise, but by 1985, the WWF roster was full of large athletes and bodybuilders, and the primary focus was on brawling and personality over science.
+While with the AWA and NWA, Regal's career appeared to be on the rise, but by 1985, the WWF roster was full of large athletes and bodybuilders, and the primary focus was on brawling and personality over technical wrestling.
 Despite his talent, Regal was used exclusively as a jobber, a fate shared by many WWF wrestlers at the time who were not large bodybuilders and didn't have an over-the-top gimmick.
 Regal was still billed as "Mr Electricity", but did not receive the promotional vignettes that many of the other incoming wrestlers received who joined the WWF in the second half of 1986, such as Koko B. Ware, Superstar Billy Graham, Dick Slater, Outback Jack, or The Honky Tonk Man.

-Regal made his first WWF appearance on September 16, 1986 when he teamed with Terry Gibbs to take on The Junkyard Dog and George Steele in a match that would be televised on the October 11th edition of WWF Superstars.
+Regal made his first WWF appearance on September 16, 1986, when he teamed with Terry Gibbs to take on the Junkyard Dog and George Steele in a match that would be televised on the October 11th edition of WWF Superstars of Wrestling.
 On September 22 he gained his first victory, pinning jobber Jose Luis Rivera at Madison Square Garden.
 From this point onward however, Regal was winless for several weeks, facing Nick Kiniski, Billy Jack Haynes, Dick Slater, and the Honky Tonk Man.
-He defeated Jerry Allen on October 22 in Richfield, OH and won a dark match at a WWF Superstars taping on October 28; these would be his last wins.
-His final WWF match was a loss the following day to Tito Santana and Pedro Morales at Wrestling Challenge, after which he left the promotion.
+He defeated Jerry Allen on October 22 in Richfield, Ohio, and won a dark match at a Superstars taping on October 28; these would be his last wins.
+His final WWF match was a loss the following day to Tito Santana and Pedro Morales at a WWF Wrestling Challenge taping, after which he left the promotion.

 Jim Crockett Promotions (1988)

-Regal returned to the NWA at an event in Peoria, IL on March 20, 1988.
+Regal returned to the NWA at an event in Peoria, Illinois, on March 20, 1988.
 He faced and defeated Spike Huber, marking his first wrestling match since leaving the WWF.

 Windy City Wrestling (1988–1995)

 Regal joined the startup Windy City Wrestling promotion shortly afterwards and was crowned their World Heavyweight Champion.
 He would hold the title for 619 days, defending the belt against Jim Brunzell, Ken Patera, and Colonel DeBeers.
 After losing the title he continued to make appearances for WCW through 1995.
-His final appearance came in a disqualification victory against Jerry De Camillo on February 18, 1995 at a TV taping in Chicago.
+His final appearance came in a disqualification victory against Jerry De Camillo on February 18, 1995, at a TV taping in Chicago.
 He retired in 1996.